Leadership

 EXECUTIVE DIRECTOR

-With 20 years of experience as an educator and leader in DC Public Schools in Wards 5, 6 and 7, Heather is responsible for strategic leadership and oversight of all Girls Inc. DC programming; managing staff, program administration and interfacing with the National Girls Inc. DC organization.
-Born and raised in the DC area, Heather holds a B.A. in Sociology as well as a Master of Arts in Teaching (MAT) and a master’s in Education leadership and Supervision.
-Heather recently completed her Ed.D. in Education and Organizational Leadership, focusing her research on intersectionality and gender studies, specifically exploring sense of belonging and perceptions of safety for adolescent Black girls.
-Heather is a Board Member at EcoRise and a member of Sigma Gamma Rho Sorority, Inc.
+With over 20 years of experience as an educator and leader in DC Public Schools across Wards 5, 6, and 7, Heather provides strategic leadership and oversight for all Girls Inc. DC programming.
+She manages staff and program operations while coordinating closely with the National Girls Inc. organization.
+A DC native, Heather holds a B.A. in Sociology, a Master of Arts in Teaching, and a Master’s in Educational Leadership and Supervision.
+She recently earned her Ed.D. in Education and Organizational Leadership, where her research focused on the experiences of adolescent Black girls, including their sense of belonging and the environments that support their growth.
+Heather also serves on the board of EcoRise and is a proud member of Sigma Gamma Rho Sorority, Inc.

 Ebony Edwards